The Marshall Project: History

-Organization and funding

-As of January 2025, The Marshall Project had a staff of 82, five of whom are formerly incarcerated.

-The Marshall Project is funded by donations and grants from foundations and individuals.

 Critical reception

-Joe Pompeo, a journalist at Capital magazine, wrote of The Marshall Project that it had had a great start due to a mix of good initial publicity and association with high-profile names.
+Joe Pompeo, a journalist at Capital magazine, wrote of The Marshall Project that it had a great start due to a mix of good initial publicity and association with high-profile names.

 The Marshall Project has also been identified as part of a new and experimental non-profit journalism format.
-It has been compared with the non-profit ProPublica, the Center for Investigative Reporting, Inside Climate News, and The Texas Tribune, and also with recent for-profit journalistic experiments such as Vox and FiveThirtyEight.
+It has been compared with the non-profit ProPublica, the Center for Investigative Reporting, Inside Climate News, and The Texas Tribune, and also with for-profit journalistic experiments such as Vox and FiveThirtyEight.

 The Marshall Project has also been compared with the Innocence Project, but distinguishes itself because its focus is not merely on innocent people ensnared by the criminal justice system but also on guilty people whose rights to due process, fair trial, and proportionate punishment are violated, and is considered an advocacy group by some.

 Awards and honors

 In 2016, The Marshall Project and partner ProPublica won the Pulitzer Prize for Explanatory Reporting for "An Unbelievable Story of Rape" described as "a startling examination and exposé of law enforcement's enduring failures to investigate reports of rape properly and to comprehend the traumatic effects on its victims".
 In 2019, this piece was adapted into the Netflix series Unbelievable.

 Also in 2017, it was named as a collaborator (alongside ProPublica) when This American Life won a Peabody Award for "Anatomy of Doubt".

 In 2018, The Marshall Project was awarded a national Edward R. Murrow Award for "Overall Excellence" for a small digital newsroom.
 It also won the award for General Excellence in Online Journalism from Online News Association.
 Its 2017 documentary series "We Are Witnesses" was nominated for the 39th Annual News & Documentary Emmy Award.
 Its 2019 installment of the "We Are Witnesses" series was nominated for the 41st Annual News & Documentary Emmy Award for "Outstanding New Approaches" in the documentary category.

 The Marshall Project was awarded the Pulitzer Prize in National Reporting in 2021 for a yearlong investigation into injuries caused by police dog bites.
 The prize was shared with AL.com, IndyStar, and the Invisible Institute.